-In the first placebo-controlled trial, survival benefit with riluzole therapy occurred principally in patients with bulbar- versus limb-onset ALS, possibly an artifact of the small sample size; site of disease onset did not influence survival benefit in the second, larger trial.
-Differences in survival in both trials were observed early in treatment and diminished thereafter; mortality at the end of the studies was not significantly different between the treatment and placebo groups.
-In the first trial in 155 patients, 57 of 77 patients (74%) receiving riluzole 100 mg daily (50 mg twice daily) were alive at 12 months compared with 45 of 78 patients (58%) receiving placebo.
+In the first placebo-controlled study, survival benefit with riluzole therapy occurred principally in patients with bulbar- versus limb-onset ALS, possibly an artifact of the small sample size; site of disease onset did not influence survival benefit in the second, larger study.
+Differences in survival in both studies were observed early in treatment and diminished thereafter; mortality at the end of the studies was not significantly different between the treatment and placebo groups.
+In the first study in 155 patients, 57 of 77 patients (74%) receiving riluzole 100 mg daily (50 mg twice daily) were alive at 12 months compared with 45 of 78 patients (58%) receiving placebo.
 Survival benefit was attributable almost entirely to increased survival in patients with bulbar-onset ALS; 1-year survival rates with riluzole and placebo were 73 and 35%, respectively, in patients with bulbar-onset disease, compared with 74 and 64%, respectively, in patients with limb-onset disease.
-In the second placebo-controlled trial in 959 patients, which included a dose-ranging evaluation, 1-year survival was prolonged in patients receiving riluzole 100 or 200 mg daily (50 or 100 mg twice daily, respectively) but not in those receiving 50 mg daily (25 mg twice daily); survival was similar with the 100- and 200-mg daily dosages.
-Muscle strength and neurologic function did not improve with riluzole therapy in these trials, although in the first trial a slower rate of deterioration in muscle strength was observed.
+In the second placebo-controlled study in 959 patients, which included a dose-ranging evaluation, the probability of survival at the end of the study was greater in patients receiving riluzole 100 mg daily (50 mg twice daily) compared with those receiving placebo; survival was not substantially different between the 50-mg daily dosage and placebo, or between the 100- and 200-mg daily dosages.
+Median survival was prolonged by approximately 60-90 days with riluzole in these studies.
+Muscle strength and neurologic function did not improve with riluzole therapy in these studies, although in the first study a slower rate of deterioration in muscle strength was observed.